Skip to main content

 Ambiguity in join paths

-Sometimes, based on the relationships metadata, there are more than one possible paths to combine fields between two models.
+Sometimes, there are more than one possible paths to combine fields between two models.
+For example, you have some models with relationships as below

-To answer the question "Total order values placed by countries", you drag in Country Name from countries and Orders Count from orders.
+To answer the question "Total order values by customers' countries", you drag in Country Name from countries and Orders Count from orders.
 As you can see, there are two ways to go from countries to orders:

 • A: countries → cities → users → orders → order items